vishvAsa/notes/sapiens/branches/proto-asian/sino-tibetan/nAga/zeme-heraka.md

 title = "Zeme Heraka"
 +++

+> Zeliangrong Nagas were coming under the influence of Hinduism, particularly the Manipuri variant of Vaishnavism.
+They were building temples and adopting Meitei customs.
+This worried the British and they destroyed their temples. - porbotialora

 A group of nAga-s inspired, by rAni Gaidinliu, has remained heathen, and has successfully resisted Christianization in Nagaland.

 ## Syncretism with Hinduism